fabiand/instanceTypes/README.md

   performance but is permitted to burst beyond this baseline, if excess compute is available
 - *vCPU-To-Memory Ratio (1:2)* - A vCPU-to-Memory ratio of 1:2
-- *vCPU-To-Memory Ratio (1:4)* - A vCPU-to-Memory ratio of 1:4, for less
-  noise per node

 ### C Series Instance Types